wavefrontHQ/docs/pages/doc/ingestion_policies.md

 After you create an ingestion policy, if you need, for example, to increase the PPS limit, you can edit the policy.

-{% include note.html content="You cannot edit the scope of the policy.
+{% include note.html content="You cannot change the scope of the policy.
 You can only add and remove accounts or groups depending on the scope."%}

+{% include note.html content="Removing the PPS limit dissociates the alert from the ingestion policy."%}

 1. Log in to your Wavefront instance as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the taskbar, select **Usage Portal**.